 Before being a photographer, did you have any career that involves architecture?

-Im an architect, in fact, with a couple of friends from the career, we stablished an studio that’s called Contra Taller de diseño.
-Actually at the very beginning we all started with this architectural photography thing but with time, each one of us started to focus in different passions and interests, the great thing was that each one contributes to the studio in different kinds of ways and they gave us the benefit to have more flexible visions to see possibilities in different types of projects, but well, as you already might guess I stayed photography.
+Im an architect, in fact, with a couple of friends from the career, we established a studio called Contra Taller de diseño.
+Actually at the very beginning we all started with architectural photography but with time, each of us started to focus in different passions and interests, the great thing was that each one contributed to the studio in different kinds of ways and they gave us the benefit to have more flexible visions to see possibilities in different types of projects, but well, as you already might guess I stayed with photography.

 Besides your main job, do you have any interest/hobby that helps you develop your own mindset toward photography?

-I know it sounds very cliché, but I love to travel, to anywhere in the world, I think it’s a good excuse to get on the road and get lost, I love to see all the little things around me without hurry and, of course, take pictures of it.
+I know it sounds very cliché, but I love travelling, to anywhere in the world, I think it’s a good excuse to get on the road and get lost, I love seeing all the little things around me without hurry and, of course, take pictures of it.
 I also love doing any type of outdoor activity, such as climbing a mountain, hiking, cycling on the mountain, etc. I have seasons in which I love to draw or paint, I also love being in a very disorderly city and walking through its streets.
-I think it’s a really good excercise that keep my eyes sharp, seing others ways to live and do things, that can reflect from the aspect in nature to an interesting building, how people behave in certain places, the food that is cooked in certain places, the handicrafts that are sold by the man on the street, everything helps to learn more of your enviorement if you allow yourself to see it.
+I think it’s a really good exercise that keep my eyes sharp, seeing others ways to live and do things, that can reflect from the aspect in nature to an interesting building, how people behave in certain places, the food that is cooked in certain places, the handicrafts that are sold by the man on the street, everything helps to learn more of your environment if you allow yourself to see it.